Balancing the Negative Aspects of Working from Homes and Remote Working

 • Possible strains in family relations and effects on work

 We are social animals.
-In our working lives, more social needs are satisfied at workplaces – naturally because more time is spent there.
+In our working lives, more social needs are satisfied in the workplace – naturally because more time is spent there.
 Prolonged physical isolation will add to the anxiety and stress levels.

 There is nothing new during the evenings, except that the laptops may be hibernating, though that is also doubtful in many cases.